aareshfb/Network_inference_using_discrete_penalty/Experiments/scMTNI_experiments/Code_l0/README.md

 ## Notes
 - After running experiments, use get_AUPRC.py to compute evaluation metrics.
 - Output files are stored in Output/AUPRC/.
+The parameter configuration used to obtain these results are included here.
 - This setup is consistent with other methods (`FASJEM`,`JGL`, etc) in the repository.